Arak County: History

-After the 2006 National Census, Khondab District was separated from the county in the establishment of Khondab County.
-Masumiyeh and Moshkabad Rural Districts were separated from the Central District in the formation of Masumiyeh District, and the village of Karchan was elevated to the status of a city.
+In 2007, Khondab District was separated from the county in the establishment of Khondab County.
+The village of Saruq was converted to a city in 2009.

+In 2011, Masumiyeh and Moshkabad Rural Districts were separated from the Central District in the formation of Masumiyeh District, and the village of Karchan was converted to a city.
 Saruq Rural District was also separated from the Central District to form Saruq District, including the new Mashhad ol Kubeh Rural District.
-Hajjiabad Rural District was created in the Central District, and the village of Saruq became a city.
+Hajjiabad Rural District was created in the Central District.

-After the 2011 census, the cities of Karahrud and Senjan were merged with the city of Arak.
+The cities of Karahrud and Senjan were annexed by the city of Arak in 2013.

 Demographics

 Population

-At the time of the 2006 census, the county's population was 602,971 in 165,955 households.
+At the time of the 2006 National Census, the county's population was 602,971 in 165,955 households.
 The following census in 2011 counted 599,634 people in 182,749 households.
 The 2016 census measured the population of the county as 591,756 in 188,180 households.